christophernajafi/video-conferencing-app/README.md

 # Video Conferencing App

-A serverless video conferencing app using Twilio Functions.
+A serverless video conferencing app using Twilio Functions and the Twilio Video API.

 ## Deployed URL